Zulfiqar-Ibrahim/DesignPatterns/README.md

 Concrete Builder: These are classes that implement the builder interface and provide specific implementations for constructing different representations of the complex object.

 Product: This is the complex object being constructed.
 It can be composed of multiple parts or configurations.

+# Prototype design pattern
+The Prototype design pattern is a creational design pattern that allows you to create new objects by cloning existing ones, without relying on their specific classes.
+This pattern is useful when the construction of an object is complex or when the exact class of the object needs to be hidden from the client code.

+Here's how the Prototype pattern works:

+Prototype Interface: This is an interface or abstract class that declares a method for cloning itself.

+Concrete Prototype: These are classes that implement the Prototype interface and provide concrete implementations for cloning themselves.

+Client: The client code creates new objects by cloning existing prototypes, without needing to know their specific classes.

+# Singleton
+Singleton is a creational design pattern that lets you ensure that a class has only one instance, while providing a global access point to this instance.
+The Singleton pattern solves two problems at the same time, violating the Single Responsibility Principle.
+Ensure that a class has just a single instance.
+Why would anyone want to control how many instances a class has?
+The most common reason for this is to control access to some shared resource—for example, a database or a file.

+Here’s how it works: imagine that you created an object, but after a while decided to create a new one.
+Instead of receiving a fresh object, you’ll get the one you already created.

+Note that this behavior is impossible to implement with a regular constructor since a constructor call must always return a new object by design.

+All implementations of the Singleton have these two steps in common:

+Make the default constructor private, to prevent other objects from using the new operator with the Singleton class.
+Create a static creation method that acts as a constructor.
+Under the hood, this method calls the private constructor to create an object and saves it in a static field.
+All following calls to this method return the cached object.
+If your code has access to the Singleton class, then it’s able to call the Singleton’s static method.
+So whenever that method is called, the same object is always returned.